INRIA/scikit-learn-mooc/jupyter-book/evaluation/evaluation_wrap_up_quiz.md

   multiplied by the acceleration.
 To compute the angle of the slope, you need to take the arc tangent of the slope (`alpha = np.arctan(slope)`).
-In addition, we can limit ourself to positive acceleration only by clipping to 0 the negative acceleration values.
+In addition, we can limit ourself to positive acceleration only by clipping to 0 the negative acceleration values (it would correspond to some power created by the braking that we are not modeling here).
 - using the new data matrix, create a linear predictive model based on a [`sklearn.preprocessing.StandardScaler`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) and a